This story contains affiliate links.

 - Notes for parents

-Here is what I do with everything, and that’s the key, everything has a place and goes their immediately.
+Here is what I do with everything, and that’s the key; everything has a place and goes there immediately.

 Coloring Sheets/Art Not Worth Saving

 Some of the projects that come home are nothing special; they are coloring sheets or just a few random lines on a paper.
 Those have a photo taken of them (I will detail what I do with those photos in a bit).
 The ones he wants to keep, but I don’t really care about, get put in his “art binder.”